The Dew Breaker: Water Child

 In this chapter of The Dew Breaker, Danticat touches heavily on themes of voice.
-Nadine is a Haitian women working as a nurse in the ICU of a hospital in Canasarie.
+Nadine is a Haitian woman working as a nurse in the ICU of a hospital in Canasarie.
 Nadine keeps to herself and tends not to socialize much with the other nurses at the hospital, despite their constant efforts in reaching out.
 Josette, another Haitian nurse is the only one she somewhat associates with, and not necessarily by choice.
 The story's underlying tone of sadness reflects in the fact that Nadine is hiding from everyone that she went through with an abortion after being impregnated by a man named Eric.
 Eric is mentioned in Seven as one of the male roommates.
 This abortion plays a large role throughout the story, tying back to one's voice because Nadine has never shared with even her own family that she was pregnant.
 Her parents who still reside in Haiti write to her once a month and constantly try reaching out to talk to their daughter as well as thank her for the money she sends to help with her father's medical expenses.
 Not only is she caring for her family in Haiti, she is constantly caring for the patients in the hospital.
 Many of which have undergone laryngectomies and are no longer able to speak.
 This may be why she felt she was unable to bring a child into the world.
 Supporting a child financially would be difficult with her sending half of each of her paychecks to her parents and with her keeping to herself, she does not have much of a support system.

-Nadine takes special interest in a patient named Ms. Hinds, a young women who had suffered from cancer and was left unable to speak.
+Nadine takes special interest in a patient named Ms. Hinds, a young woman who had suffered from cancer and was left unable to speak.
 One day, the two have an interesting interaction after Ms. Hinds is held down by multiple nurses due to her thrashing about in an upset manor.
 Nadine exclaims, “Let me be alone with her,”.
 After the other nurses file out of the room, she asks Ms. Hinds to explain what is wrong in which she replies with a pen and paper that she is a teacher, asking why they would send her home in the condition she is in.
 She goes on to tell Nadine that she is like a Basenji a dog that does not bark.
 This goes back to the theme of voice.
 Are we really human and living if we are not able to use our voice?
 Nadine has outlets to express her voice, however, something holds her back from reaching out to those who care about her.